Bearer/bearer/docs/docs.md

 ## Getting started

-New to Bearer?
+New to Bearer CLI?
 Check out the [quickstart](/quickstart/) to scan your first project.

 Ready to dive in?
-Bearer's [scanners](/explanations/scanners/) and [reports](/explanations/reports/) are your path to analyzing security risks and vulnerabilities in your application.
-Check the [command reference](/reference/commands/) to configure Bearer to your needs.
+Bearer CLI's [scanners](/explanations/scanners/) and [reports](/explanations/reports/) are your path to analyzing security risks and vulnerabilities in your application.
+Check the [command reference](/reference/commands/) to configure Bearer CLI to your needs.

 ## Guides

-Guides help you make the most of Bearer so you can get up and running quickly.
+Guides help you make the most of Bearer CLI so you can get up and running quickly.

 - [Configure the scan command](/guides/configure-scan/)
 - [GitHub action integration](/guides/github-action/)